Call Today! 888-234-8376

 Age Limit - Finally, most companies will add an age limit to the rider and this will normally be at 65 years.
 Why?
 Because most people retire at this age so they won’t be losing an income after a disability at any point after 65 years of age.
 As we’ve seen, the Waiver of Premium rider is all about providing the financial help when necessary.

-You have a higher chance of becoming disabled before age 65 than dying.
-Both will leave a huge impact on you and your loved ones.
+If you were to become disabled that would be a huge financial impact on you and your loved ones.
 Consider the waiver of premium rider as a valuable add on to any life insurance policy.